doctrine/orm/docs/en/reference/installation.rst

 Installation
 ============

-The installation chapter has moved to `Installation and Configuration
+The installation chapter has moved to :doc:`Installation and Configuration <reference/configuration>`_.
-<reference/configuration>`_.